 - Do not touch oven surfaces during self-clean operation.
 Keep children away from the oven during self-cleaning.
-Failure to follow these instructions may cause burns. - Before operating the self-clean cycle, remove pans, shiny metal oven racks and other utensils from the oven.
-Only gray porcelain-coated oven racks may be left in the oven.
-Do not use self-clean to clean other parts, such as drip pans or bowls. - Before operating the self-clean cycle, wipe grease and food soils from the oven.
-Excessive amount of grease may ignite leading to smoke damage to your home.

-- If the self-cleaning mode malfunctions, turn the oven off and disconnect the power supply.
-Have it serviced by a qualified technician. - Do not clean the door gasket.
+Failure to follow these instructions may cause burns. - Before operating the self-clean cycle, remove pans, shiny metal oven racks, and other utensils from the oven.
+Only porcelain-coated oven racks may be left in the oven. - Before operating the self-clean cycle, wipe grease and food soils from the oven.
+Excessive amount of grease may ignite leading to smoke damage to your home. - If the self-cleaning mode malfunctions, turn the oven off and disconnect the power supply.
+Have it serviced by a qualified technician. - Do not use oven cleaners.
+No commercial oven cleaner or oven liner protective coating of any kind should be used in or around any part of the oven. - Do not clean the door gasket.
 The door gasket is essential for a good seal.
-Care should be taken not to rub, damage or move the gasket. - Do not use oven cleaners.
-No commercial oven cleaner or oven liner protective coating of any kind should be used in or around any part of the oven.
+Care should be taken not to rub, damage or move the gasket. - IMPORTANT: The health of some birds is extremely sensitive to the fumes given off during the self-cleaning cycle of any range.
+Move birds to another well-ventilated room.